2026 - Spring

 Since 2000, as the forces of gentrification and development make profound changes in neighborhoods of East Austin, University of Texas RTF students have made short documentary films about the communities, families, individuals, institutions, and businesses east of I-35.
 Simply listening can be an empowering act for the filmmaker and for the documentary subject.
 We will practice basics of production and non-fiction story structure.

-RTF 366K NARRATIVE PRODUCTION • DEBORAH LEWIS, MICAH BARBER
+RTF 366K NARRATIVE PRODUCTION • DEBORAH EVE LEWIS, SEBASTIAN VALDIVIESO

 The class explores the expressive potential of sound and image through the production of digital video exercises and short films.
 It is an intensive workshop in visual storytelling and non-dialogue filmmaking.
 It is designed to build upon the fundamental production concepts and techniques that were introduced in RTF 318 and to prepare students for advanced narrative classes.